 - Private Facebook Group: Gain access to the private PentagonFit Facebook group.

 PentagonFit is a fitness tracker that claims to be used by real United States military forces and endorsed by doctors.
 The fitness tracker also claims to be free.

 As far as we can tell, there is little reason to believe many of these claims.
-PentagonFit uses stock images of doctors and military personnel to convince you that it’s supported by professionals.
-The fitness tracker is technically free for the first 14 days, but you’ll pay $47 per month after that.
+PentagonFit uses images of doctors and military personnel to showcase who can use it and that it’s supported by professionals.